 They also found that brief intervals of intense exercise are just as effective as longer workouts.
 This is great for kids, as longer workouts take time away from a child’s activity-filled day.

 How schools can help

-While change in schools won’t come quick, it’s still good to put this into practice with your kids.
+While the change in schools won't come quick, it’s still good to put this into practice with your kids.
 You can also talk to your school at the next PTA meeting and bring up the subject.
-It’s a great idea on how to boost kids’ brain power for the foreseeable future.
+It’s a great idea on how to boost kids’ brainpower for the foreseeable future.

 Your kids can also do HIIT at home.
 Not only is this a good way to occupy your kids over the weekend, it also promotes a healthy lifestyle and is really easy to incorporate at home.
 All you need is an exercise mat and a mobile or tablet to play the workout video on.
 There are plenty of free HIIT workouts available on YouTube for your kids to work some sweat and expend his/her energy while boosting their brainpower.
 You can also join your kids for some parent-child bonding time.